Alessandro-Petitti/NASA_Space_app_challenge/README.md

 ### Building the Moonquake Simulator

-Instructions for building the moonquake simulator physically (both the structure and the circuit) will be provided in the `arduino` directory.
+Instructions for building the moonquake simulator physically (both the structure and the circuit) will be provided shortly in the `arduino` directory.

 ## Additional Information